How to Use generative AI to Create World Maps in R

 Setting Up Claude Sonnet 4

 First, let’s see how to set up the ellmer package to chat with a large language model (LLM), in this case, Claude Sonnet 4.
-It’s also good practice to manage your API keys securely using your .Renviron
+It’s also good practice to manage your API keys securely using your .Renviron file.

 library(ellmer)